 We are looking for men 18 to 70, in a monogamous relationship with a female partner, who have been experiencing erectile dysfunction for at least 6 months.
 Eligible participants receive all study related care at no charge, including:

-If impotence is affecting you, or someone you care about, please fill out this pre-registration form or call toll-free 1.877.UROLOGY ext.
+If impotence is affecting you, or someone you care about, please call toll-free 1.877.UROLOGY ext.
 358.

 If you are 40 to 85 years of age, diagnosed with advanced prostate cancer and are being treated as an outpatient, we have an option for you.
 We are evaluating an investigational medication to determine its testosterone and pain-lowering capabilities.
 The study medication is administered twice over the course of six months.